Industry Research Fellowships frequently asked questions

 - $15,000 (early-career) or $20,000 (mid-career) upon the submission of a satisfactory final report—three years after the commencement date.

-Will the Advance Queensland Research Fellowship limit the Fellow’s salary?
+Will the Advance Queensland Industry Research Fellowship limit the Fellow’s salary?

-Which organisations can apply for Advance Queensland Research Fellowships?
+Which organisations can apply for Advance Queensland Industry Research Fellowships?

-The applicant organisation must be a Queensland-based agency that has an Australian Business Number and is registered for GST.
+The applicant organisation must be a Queensland-based agency that conducts research.
+The agency must be registered for GST and have an Australian Business Number.
 This includes universities, research agencies, government organisations, not-for-profit organisations and businesses.
 There can be only one applicant organisation for an individual fellowship project.

 Does the nominated Fellow have to work for the applicant organisation?

 Yes.
-The Fellow must be employed by the applicant organisation for the duration of the fellowship.
-The Fellow can be employed in a full-time or part-time (minimum 50 per cent FTE) capacity.
+The Fellow must be employed in a minimum 50 per cent FTE capacity by the applicant organisation for the duration of the fellowship.

-Can a business/company apply for an Advance Queensland Research Fellowship?
+Can a business/company apply for an Advance Queensland Industry Research Fellowship?

 Yes, provided they satisfy the eligibility conditions.
 However, the nominated Fellow must have a partner that is a Queensland university or other research agency.
-The Fellow must still commit to spend at least 50 per cent of their fellowship time physically located with a Queensland-based industry/end-user organisation.
+The Fellow must spend some of their fellowship time physically co-located with at least one Queensland-based industry/end-user organisation.
 In some instances the Queensland based industry/end-user organisation may be the applicant organisation.

 How many collaborative partners are required to secure a fellowship?

-A minimum of one partner organisation is required, provided that partner is an industry/end-user organisation.
+A minimum of one partner organisation is required, provided that partner is a Queensland-based industry/end-user organisation.

 There is no limit on the number of additional partners a fellowship project can have.